Jar3ddd/Obsidian-Vault/Research/CNN Project/Motif predictions and Expression.md

 ### Moca Blue Analysis

 **Rice Model EPM results**
 To analyze predicted motifs, we will utilize the "moca_blue" pipeline originally written by S. Zumkeller.
-To

-- Also try and include importance scores across validation sequences (or visual)
-- Match epms with JASPAR -> Get EPMs for rice and begin comparing with those for other speice -> rice specific motifs
+- Match epms with JASPAR -> Get EPMs for rice and begin comparing with those for other specie -> rice specific motifs To begin we we first utilized the JASPAR database to search for transcription factors that matched with predicted EPMs (results can be found from #MAKETAGFORINDIVIDUALFILES).
+Though other transcription factors were found to match the predicted EPMs, several that appeared more frequently included ERF008, TB1, and TCXI3.
+Moreover, specific to leaves ==Do lit. review for remaining TF and add justifications for importance==!

+- Also try and include importance scores across validation sequences (or visual) -> currently have total contribution >>> look to mo_imp for base level contributions
 - For the clustering algorithm script (creates the dendrograms) compare PWMs of rice with the clusters defined in paper (the 2CWY+, 2CT_, ect...)
 - ==Include EPM clusters occurrence relative to start and stop sites==